 How to Store Leftovers

-Reheat leftovers: Reheat desired amount in a saucepan over medium-low heat until warm.
+Reheat leftovers: Reheat the desired amount in a saucepan over medium-low heat until warm.
 Add additional water or broth if necessary.

 FAQs